C. P. Huntington hosts a grand dinner to Gen. Diaz, former U.S. Pres. Grant, & Jay Gould (1883)

 By Nancy Armitage

 A New York Times newspaper article (dated April 22, 1883) illustrates quite a excellent Gilded Age formal dinner party.
-The elaborate business dinner location was at the Union League Club in New York City.
+The elaborate business dinner location was at the Union League Club in New York City, New York.
 It was hosted by Collis P. Huntington, at the time he was the Vice President of Central Pacific Railroad Company.
-On the dinner menu, dated on April 21, 1883.
-A fine farewell banquet dinner to General Porfirio Diaz (past & future President of Mexico – he served 7 terms as their country’s President).
+On the dinner menu, dated on April 21, 1883: A fine farewell banquet dinner to General Porfirio Diaz (past & future President of Mexico – he served 7 terms as their country’s President).

-Red & white roses – classic additions to a extravagant event.
+Red & white roses – classic additions to a extravagant Gilded Age event.

 We know after seeing numerous Gilded Age dinners, what this elegant dinner might have looked like.
 Especially after all the Central Pacific Railroad Co. & later Southern Pacific dinners that Mr. Collis P. Huntington hosted.
-Most likely, Henry E. Huntington (who was Collis’s secretary) probably planned this Gilded Age dinner.
-Collis Huntington & President Diaz were good friends so this would be an extravaganza of a dinner.
-The food chosen, a nod of pride of America & a appreciation for our neighbor, the country of Mexico.
+Most likely, Henry E. Huntington (who was Collis’s secretary) probably planned this Gilded Age multi-course dinner.
+Collis Huntington & President Diaz were good friends so this would have been an extravaganza of a banquet dinner.
+The special food chosen, a nod of pride of America & a appreciation for our neighbor, the country of Mexico.

 I wish I could find this menu, but I can’t.
 Usually their were 12-16 multi-course dinners with special imported Fancy Wines & French Champagne pairing with each course.
-Starting with “Amuse bouche” (a wonderful surprise from the chef or the club; or Raw Oysters on the Half Shell.
-Then 2 Soups that the guests could choose from a Clear Bouillon or a Cream Soup.
-Then a fish course followed by a Chicken course (like Chicken Croquette or maybe Mexican Chicken Empanada.
-With the Entrée course following with the Finest cuts of beef & Champagne would be served with the Entrée Course.
-Then a break in the middle of dinner with a Roman Punch was quite popular.
-The 2nd hour would be Game Course like Duck or Pheasant with Vegetables having their own course.
-Followed by a Salad Course (like a Waldorf Salad), then a Cheese Course (usually French cheeses, Water crackers, &Fresh Fruit), Dessert courses was a combination of Fancy shaped ice creams, or Pudding course and a Fancy Cake course.
-With confections like Chocolate French Bon-bons & French truffles served with French coffee.
+Starting with “Amuse bouche” (a wonderful surprise from the chef or the private club; or Raw Oysters on the Half Shell seemed to always be the first course.
+Often, 2 Soups were offered to the guests, they could choose from a Clear Bouillon or a Cream Soup.
+Then a fFsh course followed by a Chicken course (like Chicken Croquette or maybe Mexican Chicken Empanada.
+With the Entrée course following with the Finest cuts of American beef & French Champagne to accompany the Entrée Course.
+Then a short break in the middle of dinner with a Roman Punch was quite popular, people could excuse themselves from the dining table.
+The 2nd hour would be the Game Course like Duck a la California Orange or Roasted Pheasant with Vegetables having their own course.
+Followed by a Salad Course (in the French style of the Entree was serves) could have been a refreshing New York Waldorf Salad.
+Then a Cheese Course (usually French cheeses like Brie or Camembert or Goat cheese or Petaluma California cheese, Serves with Water crackers, & Fresh Fruit and grapes), Dessert courses was a combination of Fancy-shaped ice creams, or Pudding course and a Fancy Cake course with a variety of delicious cakes like Petit fours .
+Ending the amazing meal with sweet confections like Chocolate French Bon-bons & French truffles served with French coffee and French brandy or Liqueurs or digestives.

 There were 22 gentlemen attended this stately dinner: “C. P. Huntington, Gen. Porfirio Diaz, General [& former U. S. President Ulysses S. Grant], Consul-General J. de Navarro, the Hon.
 M. Romero, Senator Romero Rubio, Ex-Governor Leland Stanford, of California, ex-Senator Roscoe Conkling, Jay Gould [owner of large amt. of stock of Union Pacific Railroad, & owned New York World newspaper], D. O. Mills, J. W. Pierce, Dr. E. Liceago, Jose Rascon, Mr. Hameken, H. B. Piant, Henry Sanford, E. l.
 Plumb [founder of Mexican Pacific Coal & Iron Mining & Land Co.], Oliver Hoyt, R. Chonsal, A. Gutt, J. E. Gates, & Gen. J. B. Frisbie” .